Terms & Conditions

-If you send me research or sample copy taken from someone else’s printed collateral or website as an indication of what you want, I’ll make every effort to ensure that the draft that I prepare for you in no way breaches the copyright of the content owner.
-However, you agree to indemnify me against any action arising, directly or indirectly, as a result of use of this content as reference material.
+If you send me research or sample copy from someone else’s printed collateral or website as guidance type or style of copy you want, I’ll take great care to ensure the copy I produce for you in no way breaches the copyright of the content owner.
+However, you agree to indemnify me against any direct or indirect action arising as a result of using the content as reference material.

 15) Your right to use the copy I write for you

-When you commission me to write copy for you, you’re purchasing the copyright in the work I write for you.
-This is assigned to you on my receipt of full and final payment of all fees due.
+When you hire me, you’re purchasing the copyright for the content I write for you.
+This is assigned to you on my receipt of full payment of all fees due.

-I reserve the right to use the copy or extracts of the copy for self-promotion or advertising purposes unless specifically forbidden to do so by a confidentiality or non-disclosure agreement.
+I reserve the right to use the copy, in part or in full, for self-promotion or advertising purposes, unless specifically forbidden to do so by a confidentiality or non-disclosure agreement.

 16) If you’re a copywriting agency, writing agency or other such company

-If you’re a copywriting agency, writing agency or other such company that commissions copywriting/writing projects, I’m only liable to pay you your agreed percentage commission once payment has been made in full by the client for whom you’ve asked me to write.
-If the client pays only a partial amount of the initial agreed full fee (and no more), then I’m only liable to pay you the agreed percentage commission established between your agency and I at the outset of that partially paid fee by the client.
+If you’re a copywriting agency, writing agency or other such company that commissions copywriting or writing projects, I’m only liable to pay you your agreed percentage commission once I have been paid in full by the client you’ve hired me to write for.
+If the client pays only a partial amount of the agreed full fee (and no more), then I’m only liable to pay you the agreed percentage commission of that partially paid fee by the client.

 17) Errors and literals

-I make every effort to ensure that copy is free of spelling mistakes and other literals.
-Early drafts might sometimes contain such errors, and my practice is to ensure that these are removed before a final draft is submitted to you.
+I thoroughly proofread all my submission to ensure the copy I write for you is free of spelling mistakes and other literals.
+Early drafts might contain such errors, but I do my best to remove these before I submit a final draft to you.

-However, the responsibility for checking for spelling mistakes and literals is yours.
-You absolve me of responsibility for any costs incurred as a result of the appearance of such errors in the final published form of any collateral in which you use the copy concerned.
-This applies whether or not these errors appeared in any draft of the copy supplied by me.
+However, you are ultimately responsible for checking for spelling mistakes and literals.
+You absolve me of responsibility for any costs incurred as a result of such errors appearing in the final published form of any collateral in which you use the copy I write for you.
+This applies whether or not these errors appeared in any draft of the copy I write for you.

 18) My collaboration with other copywriters

-When you hire me to write for you, you acknowledge that I might, from time to time, engage the services of other competent professional copywriters to help me deliver all or part of the work you require.
-In such a case, I undertake to review and amend the work before it’s presented to you.
-I’ll also ensure that the work is of the quality and professionalism you’d expect had I written it in its entirety myself.
+When you hire me, you acknowledge that I might contract the services of other competent professional copywriters to help me deliver all or part of the work you request.
+In this case, I’ll review and amend the work before it’s submitted to you.
+I’ll also ensure the work is of the quality and professionalism you’d expect had I written it in its entirety myself.

-While I make every attempt to make sure that my work complies with the law, it’s your responsibility to submit all copy for legal review.
+I make every attempt to make sure my work complies with the law.
+However, it’s your responsibility to submit all copy for legal review.